75+ Mounts Ranked

 Technical Specs

 The HEQ5i Pro (an updated version of the HEQ5 Pro) has a stated weight capacity of 30 pounds for visual use and 24 pounds for astrophotography.
-In practice, anything much heavier than 20 pounds loaded atop the HEQ5i Pro for visual or planetary imaging use is going to be shaky and put a lot of strain on the gears, and anything heavier than 16 pounds for astrophotography is going to result in poor guiding and blurry images even with relatively short exposures.
+In my practical experience, anything much heavier than 20 pounds loaded atop the HEQ5i Pro for visual or planetary imaging use is shaky and puts a lot of strain on the gears.
+Also, anything heavier than 16 pounds for astrophotography results in poor guiding and blurry images even if I use it with relatively short exposures.

-The HEQ5i Pro accepts any scope with a Vixen-style dovetail on the bottom, and it comes with a short green one that you can attach to some scopes if you don’t already have one.
-The stock saddle is not our favorite, however, as it uses two screws that will mar the dovetail and make it a little hard to adjust balance on the declination axis.
-We would recommend upgrading the saddle to a nicer one if you have the funds to do so.
+The HEQ5i Pro can hold any scope with a Vixen-style dovetail bar attached to the scope’s bottom side.
+If your telescope doesn’t already have one, the mount comes with a short, green Vixen-style dovetail that you can attach.
+However, the stock saddle is not my favorite as it uses two screws that mar the dovetail, making it a little hard for me to adjust balance on the declination axis.
+I would recommend upgrading the saddle to a nicer one if you have the funds to do so.

 Being a Chinese-made, relatively inexpensive mount rather than an unobtainium magic instrument costing as much as an apartment, the HEQ5 Pro uses relatively cheap stepper motors and gears to track the sky and slew around.
-Of course, this causes some periodic errors and backlash.
-However, there are some belt mod/tuning kits available to improve tracking, and of course, most tracking errors can be solved with autoguiding anyway.
-The AZ-EQ5i Pro and the larger EQ6Ri Pro offer belt drives included by default, unlike the HEQ5i Pro.
+Of course, I’m not saying that it doesn’t cause some periodic errors and backlash.
+There are some belt mod/tuning kits available to improve tracking, and of course, most tracking errors can be solved with autoguiding anyway.
+The more expensive Sky-Watcher models, such as the AZ-EQ5i Pro and the larger EQ6Ri Pro, offer belt drives included by default, unlike the HEQ5i Pro.

 The HEQ5i Pro includes two 11-pound counterweights.
-These attach to its ¾” counterweight shaft, which can be retracted inside the body when the mount is not in use.
-You also get a built-in illuminated polar scope and a DC power cord by default.
+These attach to its ¾” counterweight shaft, which I can retract inside the body when the mount is not in use.
+I also got a built-in illuminated polar scope and a DC power cord by default with the purchase.

 Software Compatibility

-Here are some photos shot with the HEQ5i Pro, a Takahashi FC-76 (3” f/8 ED doublet refractor), a field flattener, full-spectrum modified Canon T3i, and autoguiding with a 50mm guide scope and ZWO ASI224MC:
+Below are three photos that I shot with my HEQ5i Pro, my Takahashi FC-76 (a 3” f/8 ED doublet refractor), a field flattener, a full-spectrum modified Canon T3i, and autoguiding with a 50mm guide scope and ZWO ASI224MC:

 NGC 7000, the North America Nebula.

-36 120-second exposures at ISO 1600.
+NGC 7000, the North America Nebula, using 36 120-second exposures at ISO 1600.
 I had NINA help me with this one, but I did not have everything figured out and had to take manual control of a lot of the aspects of shooting.
-The exposure time was not the longest (killed my battery) so the nebula isn’t really brought out that well, even though the modded camera results in significantly more detail than you would get with a regular DSLR.
+The exposure time was not the longest (killed my battery), so the nebula isn’t really brought out that well, even though the modded camera results in significantly more detail than you would get with a regular DSLR.
+Image: Zane Landers

 NGC 7789, Caroline’s Rose

-An open star cluster in Cassiopeia.
-200 30-second exposures at ISO 1600.
-This was run entirely automated by NINA, with absolutely no intervention by me – I was not present during any stage of the acquisition process.
+NGC 7789, Caroline’s Rose, an open star cluster in Cassiopeia.
+Processed using 200 30-second exposures at ISO 1600.
+This was run entirely automated by NINA, with absolutely no intervention by me—I was not present during any stage of the acquisition process.
+Image: Zane Landers

 Should I buy a Used Sky-Watcher HEQ5i Pro?

-A used HEQ5i Pro or HEQ5 Pro is an excellent choice for a mount.
-You can easily upgrade an older HEQ5 to an HEQ5i with Sky-Watcher’s WiFi adapter, or to a newer SynScan controller.
-The Orion Sirius EQ-G is also identical.
-The non-Pro HEQ5 is a manual mount, however, and is extremely hard to upgrade to GoTo, and thus should be avoided.
+I’d confidently state that a used HEQ5i Pro or HEQ5 Pro would be an excellent choice for a mount.
+You can easily upgrade an older HEQ5 to an HEQ5i with Sky-Watcher’s WiFi adapter or to a newer SynScan controller.
+The now-defunct Orion Sirius EQ-G is also identical.
+The non-Pro HEQ5 is a manual mount, however, and is extremely hard to upgrade to GoTo and thus should be avoided.

 As always, make sure that the HEQ5/5i Pro functions and tracks well before purchasing.
-Missing counterweights or knobs are easily replaced, and it’s also easy to find a new (and arguably steadier) tripod from a Celestron, Sky-Watcher, Orion, or Meade mount to put it on.
+Missing counterweights or knobs are easily replaced, and it’s also easy to find a new (and arguably steadier) tripod from a Celestron, Sky-Watcher, or Orion mount to put it on.

 Alternative Recommendations

-The HEQ5i Pro is our top pick in its price range.
-However, here are some other options we might recommend considering.
+The HEQ5i Pro is my top pick in its price range.
+However, here are some other options I might recommend considering.

 Under $1500